IKIM-Essen/uncovar/workflow/report/rki-submission-fasta.rst

-The reconstruct genome sequences from the {snakemake.wildcards.date} samples for submission to the RKI.
+The reconstruct genome sequences for submitting to the RKI.